r2m2n8j/ExecutorConcept/Answers/SpringDataJpa.md

 - In real world, it's often better to convert it to two @OneToMany relationships with a separate entity (called a join entity or bridge entity).

 - @ManyToMany is used when multiple records in one table relate to multiple records in another.
 I define the owning side with @JoinTable, and the inverse side uses mappedBy.
 Internally, JPA (via Hibernate) creates a third table to maintain the relationship.

+### What is the purpose of JpaRepository?
+- It is a Spring Data intrface that provides CRUD, pagination and custom query functionality.

+- Interacting with the User entity without writing any DAO implementation.

+### Difference b/w CrudRepository and JpaRepository
+- JpaRepository extends CrudRepository and adds Jpa - specification features like flushing and batch operations.
+- JpaRepository for advanced operations like pagination, and batch inserts.

+### How do you define custom queries in Spring Data JPA?
+- Using @Query annotation.